 Other things to know about using Pokémon Go Plus

 There are a few quirks worth knowing about to make the most out of your Go Plus:

 Pokémon Go Plus will only use standard Poké Balls, not Great or Ultra Balls.
 Thankfully this is the most common type from Stops (and conveniently, the only one on sale from the Shop) so you should be able to keep playing most of the time.
 It helps if you are able to sit in a location at once (say at work) next to a Stop so you can refill your stock on a semi-regular basis.

 You only get one shot at catching a Pokémon.
 If your thrown Pokéball fails, that's it, the Pokémon will flee instantly and you won't get another chance to catch it.
 If you want, keep your phone open and at hand to check what's actually appeared, or look at the device in case it's a yellow light to tell you it's something new.

 Ideally you want to balance knowing when to stop and use better Balls and Berries for things you want to definitely catch, versus simply hoovering everything up in your path without looking at the screen, thus giving you an easy supply of Candy and XP (remember failing to catch anything gives you 25 XP anyway - which adds up if you have the device on you at all times).

-Finally, Pokemon Go will track steps for both hatching eggs and the new Buddy system are supported.
+Finally, Pokemon Go will track steps for both hatching eggs and the new Buddy system.
 So even if you don't decide to catch or spin anything, this will come in useful, especially if you want to 'play' the game while out running.